-Graduate assistants may appeal early termination for reason of loss of funding to the Dean of the Graduate College if they believe loss of funding was used as a pretext for improper termination of the appointment.
-Review by the Dean of the Graduate College may include a presentation of written arguments and documentation from the graduate assistant and the department.
+Graduate assistants may appeal early termination for reason of loss of funding to the Dean of the Graduate College.
+However, the sole basis for appeal is that there was not a genuine loss of funding, or that loss of funding was a pretext for improper termination of the appointment.
+Review by the Dean of the Graduate College may take place by presentation of written arguments and documentation from the graduate assistant and the department.
 The Dean of the Graduate College shall give a reasonable time to submit such information, and may rule solely on the written arguments and documentation.